Sintra

 Local Transportation

-- Buses: There are several local bus lines that connect major attractions, such as the Pena Palace and the Moorish Castle.
+• Buses: Local buses connect major attractions, offering convenient access to sites like Pena Palace and the Moorish Castle.

-- Walking: Many of the attractions are within walking distance of each other, so be prepared for some lovely strolls through the town’s charming streets.
+• Walking: Many attractions are within walking distance, allowing for leisurely strolls through Sintra’s charming streets.

 Top Attractions in Sintra